-Our Computer Science Lab includes Intel Core 2 Duo workstations with Windows Vista/XP and Ubuntu, and 19” LCDs.
+Our Computer Science Labs include Intel i5 workstations with Windows 7 Professional and Ubuntu 12.10 and 19” LCDs.
 All are fully loaded and updated with the most recent software through the MSDNAA.

 |Saturday and Sunday||By Request|

 - Computer Science labs are only open to students enrolled in Computer Science classes and students enrolled in a program supported by the Department of Computer Science.

 - Scheduled classes have priority.
 Any lab that is in use by a scheduled class is off limits to any walk-in students.

-- Lab Assistants.
-When using lab computers, students can get help from the Lab Assistants.
-Report to Lab Assistants with any computer questions, errors, and functional problems.
-Never ask Lab Assistants to do your homework.
+- Lab Technicians.
+When using lab computers, students can get help from the Lab Technicians.
+Report to Lab Technicians with any computer questions, errors, and functional problems.
+Never ask Lab Technicians to do your homework.
 However, if there is something you do not understand, they will try to help you.

 Lab User Policy